 - Narrow the roadway width, either physically or visually, for traffic calming benefits and to help create a more human-scale environment.

 - Intersection designs can reduce or separate conflicts with motorists.

 - Provide a better air quality environment for users than riding in the roadway.
 The increased separation from motor vehicle traffic also provides better air quality for pedestrians.

 - Provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.

-There are many additional projects in progress: grade-separated separated bicycle facilities are part of the Binney Street/Galileo Galilei Way reconstruction.
-Separated bike lanes will also be constructed on Ames Street (Broadway – Memorial Drive) and on Main Street (Longfellow Bridge – 3rd Street) following the Longfellow Bridge reconstruction.
-Raised separated lanes will be created on Monsignor O’Brien Highway with that roadway reconstruction.
+There are many projects that have been completed or are close to completion, including the grade-separated bicycle facilities as part of the Binney Street/Galileo Galilei Way reconstruction.
+Raised separated lanes will also be created on Monsignor O’Brien Highway with that roadway reconstruction.